 Making the Cold Processed soap

-Step 1: Wearing your gloves and goggles add the lye to the water and stir until dissolved, as I don’t want to inhale the fumes from the caustic soda I always turn my head away whilst stirring, but of course this can also be done by wearing a mask.
+Wearing your gloves and goggles, slowly add the lye to the water and stir until dissolved, as I don’t want to inhale the fumes from the caustic soda I always turn my head away whilst stirring, but of course this can also be done by wearing a mask.
 Set aside in a safe and well-ventilated area to cool.

 Step 2: Melt the coconut oil and shea butter, this can be done in the microwave or a bain-marie (this is basically a saucepan containing hot water with a heatproof container on the top).
 Once melted add the olive oil.